conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 (the evil one does), differentiating into good programs made of true procedures and bad programs made of undecidable procedures or false ones.

-In the end, there
-was a little bit of hope, as Lisa says, because programming is not about the good programmer against an evil world, but a work of cooperation between good developers where each player is trying to win their own game.
+In the end, there is hope, as Lisa says, because programming is not about the good programmer against an evil world, but a work of cooperation between good developers where each player is trying to win their own game.

-I found it quite interesting and I want to read carefully all the references that Lisa has added to the slides.
+I (Javi) found it quite interesting and I want to read carefully all the references that Lisa has added to the slides.

 <div align="center">